 On clear winter days, with fresh air and no clouds, you can clearly see Gorgona and Capraia, two of the islands in the Tuscan archipelago.

-City walls: the fortified ring of walls around Lucca is more than 4 kilometres long and almost all plain: the perfect location for some great jogging!
+The fortified ring of walls around Lucca is more than 4 kilometres long and almost all plain: the perfect location for some great jogging!

 The path is shady thanks to the big, old trees all along the route and there are several places to stop and do some stretching.
 It is a circle trip, so you can enter one of the city gates and finish wherever you started.